shrebox/Privacy-Attacks-in-Machine-Learning/Membership-Inference/readme.md

 * 'train.py' contains methods for model training and evaluation.

-* NOTE: Please put all the above three files in the same folder.
+* NOTE: Please keep all the above three files in the same folder at the time of execution.

 ### How to run:

 * NOTE: Code tested on Google Colab with runtime type as 'GPU'.

 * Requirements: Python 3.7.10, Pytroch 1.9.0+cu102

+* Please refrain from using the arguments not specified in the commands below.
 ---------------------------------------------------------------------------------

 * With target and shadow model training enabled (for the first timers):